samuel21119/Fisp/ReadMe.md

 and generate `file.json` in every folder.
 (Instructions in [usage](#usage))

 ## Running the tests
-It's suggested that test this project with a file hosting server.
+It's suggested that testing this project with a file hosting server.
 Due to CORS policy, the website can't fetch `file.json` with XMLHttpRequest if simpily open `index.html` from file explorer.
 For example, use a python simple HTTP server:
 `$ python -m SimpleHTTPServer`